AGameAnx/dok-repo/patches/jaraci.md

     * **AOE:** `150 => 240`
     * **Damage against small targets:** `100% => 65%`
     * **Damage against carriers:** `100% => 80%`
-    * **Number of bursts:** `8 => 4`
+    * **Number of bursts:** `3 => 4`
     * **Cooldown:** `0.8s => 2.5s`
     * **Recharge:** `50s => 65s`

 ## Honourguard cruiser

 ### General stats
 > *It should now be easier to field honourguard cruisers and overall weapon performance is more more consistent.
-A rebalance to unit's hitpoint pool was required to curb the overall tankiness and make it slightly easier to counter.*
+A rebalance to unit's hitpoint pool was required to curb the overall survivability and make it slightly easier to counter.*

 * **Tech time:** `75s => 65s`
 * **Cost:** `700CU 240RU => 550CU 270RU`